Life Care Services

 - providing risk reduction counseling to support HIV-related risk-reducing behaviors, and;

-- providing mental health screening to ensure prompt referral to mental health
+- providing mental health screening to ensure prompt referral to mental health professionals as indicated.

-HIV early intervention funds support the following early intervention
+HIV early intervention funds support the following early intervention services:

-1. Primary health care services for HIV positive persons to
+1. Primary health care services for HIV positive persons to include:

 - verification/confirmation of HIV status